 The architecture is a palimpsest of Crete's history.
 The harbor itself was built by the Venetians in the 14th century.
 The lighthouse is Egyptian, built in the early 19th century.
 Ottoman minarets peek above the rooftops behind.
 Every element of Crete's layered occupation is visible from one position.

-📷 Pro Tip: The single best shot in Chania is from the eastern end of the harbor at blue hour, when the lighthouse and the stone buildings are reflected in flat water and the sky holds that deep, saturated blue.
+📷 Pro Tip: The single best shot in Chania is from the eastern end of the harbor at blue hour, when the lighthouse and the stone buildings are reflected in flat water, and the sky holds that deep, saturated blue.
 Set up on a tripod 30 minutes before sunrise.
-Shoot long exposures (8–15 seconds) to smooth out any ripples and saturate the color.
-A 16–35mm wide angle captures the full sweep of the harbor.
+Shoot long exposures (8 to 15 seconds) to smooth out any ripples and saturate the color.
+A 16 to 35mm wide-angle captures the full sweep of the harbor.
 At golden hour in the evening, the light hits the western face of the harbor buildings from behind you and turns the stone warm amber.
 Both sessions are essential.
 Shoot both.

 Elafonissi Beach